-We remain deeply concerned about increased repression in Belarus since August 2020.
-We strongly condemn continued wide-scale attacks and unprecedented pressure on independent media outlets, journalists, civil society organizations, human rights defenders, political opposition members and other everyday citizens who peacefully demand democracy.
+We remain deeply concerned about increased repression in Belarus since August 2020.We strongly condemn continued wide-scale attacks and unprecedented pressure on independent media outlets, journalists, civil society organizations, human rights defenders, political opposition members and other everyday citizens who peacefully demand democracy.
 We call on the authorities to immediately and unconditionally release all political prisoners, including those belonging to the Union of Poles in Belarus.
 We urge the Belarusian authorities to enact the relevant recommendations within the OSCE.
 The policies and actions of Belarus have implications for regional stability.
 We strongly condemn the continued instrumentalization of irregular migration artificially created by Belarus as part of hybrid actions targeted against Poland, Lithuania, and Latvia for political purposes.
-We will remain vigilant against the risk of further escalation and provocation by Belarus at its borders with Poland, Lithuania, and Latvia, and will continue to monitor the implications for our security.
-We call on Belarus to cease these actions, to respect human rights and fundamental freedoms, and to abide by international law.
+We will remain vigilant against the risk of further escalation and provocation by Belarus at its borders with Poland, Lithuania, and Latvia, to respect human rights and fundamental freedoms, and to abide by international law.